 A 5-day Leadership Training at the University of Texas, San Antonio

-The Hidden Helpers Student Leadership Program was established to help youth in caregiving roles identify resources as well as increase leadership knowledge and skills to help prepare for life after high school.
-Hidden Helper high school students from around the world, representing all affiliations of the armed forces to include National Guard and Reserves, are selected based on their leadership potential.
+The Caregiving Youth Student Leadership Program was established to help youth in caregiving roles identify resources as well as increase leadership knowledge and skills to help prepare for life after high school.
+High school Caregiving Youth with leadership potential, representing all branches of the Armed Forces including National Guard and Reserves, are invited to apply.

-Students take part in leadership activities and lessons with the mission of preparing to be college-, work-, and life-ready following high school graduation.
+Students will engage in leadership activities and lessons focused on preparing to be college-, work-, and life-ready following high school graduation.

-The Hidden Helpers Student Leadership Program is supported through our partnership with the Elizabeth Dole Foundation and Wounded Warrior Project.
+The Caregiving Youth Student Leadership Program is supported through our partnership with the Elizabeth Dole Foundation and Wounded Warrior Project.

 Applicants must be:

 The Student & Parent Application and Adult Recommendation forms are due by February 23, 2024.

 Students will be notified if they are selected for an interview.
 After the interview and selection process is complete, all students who were not selected for the program will also be notified.